Question: When SVHC(s) are present in an article, what are the reporting and supply chain communication requirements under REACH?

 - The substance is not already registered for the use in question.

-REACH also requires communication to downstream users on the safe use of a product/substance (under Article 33) if the product contains one or more SVHCs at or above 0.1% w/w within the article.
+REACH also requires communication to downstream users on the safe use of a product/substance (under Article 33) if the product contains one or more SVHCs at or above 0.1% w/w within the article, regardless of the 1-ton annual threshold.
 For new SVHCs, this must be provided as soon as an SVHC is added to the list.

 More specifically, this communication must provide enough information to downstream recipients to allow the article to be used safely.
 As a minimum, this must include the name of the substance in question.
 Downstream users (or recipients) include industrial users and distributors, but not consumers.
 If a consumer requests this information, the supplier must provide it within 45 days, free of charge.